anonymoussoft/tim2tox/doc/BOOTSTRAP_AND_POLLING.en.md

 > Language: [Chinese](BOOTSTRAP_AND_POLLING.md) | [English](BOOTSTRAP_AND_POLLING.en.md)

-This document describes Tim2Tox’s current Bootstrap node loading, connection establishment, and polling mechanisms, and supplements the Flutter Echo Client’s access methods in startup, settings pages, and LAN Bootstrap scenarios.
+This document describes Tim2Tox’s current Bootstrap node loading, connection establishment, and polling mechanisms, and supplements the toxee’s access methods in startup, settings pages, and LAN Bootstrap scenarios.

 ## 1. Scope

 This link spans two layers:

-- `flutter_echo_client`: Responsible for selecting and saving the current Bootstrap node, determining the startup sequence, and providing the LAN Bootstrap UI.
+- `toxee`: Responsible for selecting and saving the current Bootstrap node, determining the startup sequence, and providing the LAN Bootstrap UI.
 - `tim2tox/dart`: Responsible for applying the saved `host/port/publicKey` to the Tox instance, and driving connection status, messages, files and AV events through `startPolling()`.

 It should be noted that there is no separate "LAN Bootstrap mode" branch within Tim2Tox.
 What the framework really consumes is always just a triple of the current Bootstrap node.